ztlevi/ML_101/ML_Questions.md

 - forget gate
 - memory cell (internal state)

 The cell state is kind of like a conveyor belt.
 It runs straight down the entire chain, with only some minor linear interactions.
-It’s very easy for information to just flow along it unchanged.
+It's very easy for information to just flow along it unchanged.

 LSTM resembles human memory: it forgets old stuff (old internal state _ forget gate) and learns from new input (input node _ input gate)